Paul Rudd brings twice the charm in Netflix comedy Living With Yourself

 Paul Rudd claws his way out of a shallow grave in the forest, wearing only plastic wrap and a diaper.
-From the start of Netflix black comedy Living With Yourself, which streams on Oct.
-18, you know you're in for some weird, funny Rudd.
+From the start of Netflix black comedy Living With Yourself, streaming now, you know you're in for some weird, funny Rudd.
 Double the Rudd, in fact, as he plays two versions of the same character -- often in the same scene.

 Rudd is Miles Elliott, a marketing whiz who's lost his mojo for his job, his marriage and just about everything else.